ajmal017/amp/documentation/technical/metadata_handling.md

 - Probably this will evolve into a full blown database table at some point
   - For now we want to keep it as a CSV so we can:
-    - version control
+    - Version control
-    - review the changes before commit
+    - Review the changes before commit

 ### P1 fields